-Where there is sea and a tavern there is grilled octopus.
+Where there are a sea and a tavern there is grilled octopus.
 A true delicacy with lemon and that is it.
 A great meze for ouzo or tsipouro to eat it by the Sea.
 We are though talking about one of the cleverest creatures on our planet that has been over hunted.
-I personally avoid eating for two reasons, the first is that I am sorry for them and the second that it is extremely rare to find Greek octopus any more.
+I personally avoid eating for two reasons, the first is that I am sorry for them, and the second that it is extremely rare to find Greek octopus anymore.
 You will probably be served an octopus from India and believe me it does not taste the same way.

 Greek Fried Squid

 Another classic and popular dish at a Greek psarotaverna.
-Eating in Greece with locals usually means that you will go to a tavern by the sea during the summer!
-Then you will order Greek Salad, Grilled octopus, fried Anchovies and fried Squid.
-This is by far one of the most popular greek dishes during the summer time.
+Eating in Greece with locals usually means that you will go to a tavern by sea during the summer!
+Then you will order Greek Salad, Grilled octopus, fried Anchovies, and fried Squid.
+This is by far one of the most popular Greek dishes during the summertime.
 Just add some fresh lemon and do not forget to order some ouzo!

 Fried Cod With Garlic Sauce

 This dish is like a national plate when we are talking about fish.
-When there was no refrigerators this fish was the easiest solution.
-We use salty cod fish that we soak in water in order to leach the salt.
+When there were no refrigerators this fish was the easiest solution.
+We use salty codfish that we soak in water in order to leach the salt.
 The sidedish is skordalia (mashed potatoes with garlic and olive oil).

 Fried Barbounia (red mullet)

 The best small fish that you will get.
-They are a little expensive since you will find them around 50-60 euro per kilo but trust me one kilo of barbounia is a lot for 2 persons.
-With half a kilo and some salad you will be great.
+They are a little expensive since you will find them around 50-60 euros per kilo but trust me one kilo of barbounia is a lot for 2 persons.
+With half a kilo and some salad, you will be great.
 If you find koutsomoura (smaller and not so red) you can save some money without losing in taste.

 If you like alcohol then you are in the right country!
 Especially during the summer ouzo, mezedes and sea is the Greek way of living!
 Try ouzo and bare in mind that there are several different brands and each one has a slightly different taste.
-If you did not like ouzo then try tsipouro or tsikoudia or raki, depending on which part of Greece you are.
+If you did not like ouzo then try tsipouro or tsikoudia or raki, depending on which part of Greece you are in.
 Without aniseed or aniseed with ice or without!
-Rakomelo is a must try, it is tsipouro with honey!
-After your lunch or dinner, or at a cold winter day by the fire!
+Rakomelo is a must-try, it is tsipouro with honey!
+After your lunch or dinner, or on a cold winter day by the fire!